IT Security

 • Keep APIs updated and patched.

 Threat: Without a plan, breaches cause longer downtime and greater loss.
+Unclear roles or untested procedures can worsen the impact of attacks, and organisations may struggle to contain or recover from incidents quickly.

 Prevention: